James Madison University: Club sports

+The JMU Men's Rugby Club was founded in 1974, making it the first club sport founded at JMU.
+The Women's Rugby Club was founded two years later.
+The JMU Men's Rugby Sevens team claimed victory of the Men's Division II title at the 2015 USA Rugby College Sevens National Championship, making it the first time the university's club has done so.
+The Men's Rugby Club celebrated its 50th anniversary in 2024.

 Athletics

-James Madison University's athletic teams are known as the "Dukes."
-An English bulldog, with crown and cape, and the Duke Dog, a gray canine costume in a purple cape and crown, serve as the school's mascot.
+James Madison University's athletic teams are known as the Dukes.
+An English bulldog, with a crown and cape, and Duke Dog, a gray canine costume in a purple cape and crown, serve as the school's mascot.
 The "Dukes" nickname is in honor of Samuel Page Duke, the university's second president.
 The school colors are royal purple and gold.
 Madison competes in the NCAA's Division I in the Sun Belt Conference and the Eastern College Athletic Conference.

 Beginning in July 2022, the football program began competing in the NCAA's Football Bowl Subdivision (FBS) as part of the Sun Belt Conference.
-Prior to that, the team participated in the Football Championship Subdivision (FCS) and within the Colonial Athletic Association.
+Before that, the team participated in the Football Championship Subdivision (FCS) and within the Colonial Athletic Association.

 Over 546 varsity athletes compete in football, men's and women's basketball, men's and women's soccer, men's and women's tennis, women's swimming and diving, women's volleyball, baseball, women's lacrosse, field hockey, men's and women's golf, women's cross country and track and field, and softball.
-James Madison has won five national championships from football (2), field hockey, women's lacrosse and archery, giving the Dukes the second most national titles by a college or university in Virginia.
+James Madison has won five national championships in football (2), field hockey, women's lacrosse, and archery, giving the Dukes the second-most national titles by a college or university in Virginia.

 James Madison University invested heavily in new athletic facilities throughout the tenure of President Linwood Rose.
 JMU built a new multimillion-dollar baseball and softball field complex that opened in 2010.
 Additionally, after the last football game of 2009, the university began an expansion of Bridgeforth Stadium that increased seating capacity to approximately 25,000.
 Construction was completed in time for the 2011 football season.

-In 2020, the annual athletic fee for each student was $2,340, which finances three-quarters of Athletic Department revenues.

-Baseball

-James Madison's baseball team advanced to the College World Series in 1983, becoming the first Virginia school to do so.